user5427/human-benchmark-PSI-2/ToDo/4_Week.md

 ### Sum up

 4. [Week 4](4_Week.md):
-- Task A: Show the presentation.
+- Task: Show the presentation.
-- Task B: Ensure all requirements are met and prepare for final review.
+- Task: Ensure all requirements are met and prepare for final review.

 ### Detailed plan